French, Dutch teams unveil two newly restored Rembrandts

 But the accord reached to avoid a bidding war will now see the two portraits alternate between the Rijksmuseum and the Louvre.

-Affluent Amsterdam couple Marten Soolmans and Oopjen Coppit commissioned Rembrandt to paint the separate portraits, and the two paintings have always been treated as a single unit.
+Affluent Amsterdam couple Marten Soolmans, 20, and Oopjen Coppit, 22, commissioned Rembrandt to paint the separate portraits.

-Both dressed fashionably in black with white lace ruffles, Soolmans is depicted holding a glove in his left hand, while Coppit holds a gold chain and wears a four-row pearl necklace, and a band of pearls in her hair.
+Both dressed fashionably in black with white lace ruffles, Soolmans is depicted holding a glove in his left hand, while Coppit holds a gold chain topped by a black-feathered fan and wears a four-row pearl necklace, with a band of pearls in her hair.

 It remains unknown however if the portraits were painted together and then separated, although restorers believe the canvas was split prior to painting.